 Why do I need oral surgery to have my wisdom teeth removed?

 Impacted wisdom teeth must be removed surgically because it is usually necessary to remove some of the surrounding bone in order to extract the tooth itself.
+Oral Surgeons are uniquely trained for this out-patient procedure.

 How long will it take to recover from my wisdom tooth extraction?